baltobor/cocoaPi/GNUstep/README.md

 THE SOFTWARE.

-== How To Use
+## How To Use

 THIS SCRIPT IS EXPERIMENTAL!
 IT IS VERY PROBABLE THAT YOUR RASPBERRY'S COMPILER IS NOT WORKING ANYMORE AFTER EXECUTING THIS SCRIPT.
 USE AT OWN RISK AND ONLY IF YOU REALLY KNOW WHAT YOU ARE DOING.

-Known Bugs: After compiling the linker is not working anymore.
+Known Bugs: After compiling the linker is not working properly.
 Maybe setting LD_LIBRAY_PATH or entries in /etc/ fixes this issue.
 Linker paths can be set in /etc/ld.so.conf.d/libc.conf?